-Since 2008, I’ve walked The Cumbria Way twice and I like it so much that one day, I shall walk it again.
+Since 2008, I’ve walked The Cumbria Way twice and, one day, I will walk it again.
+It’s that good.

-If you’re considering following one of my favourite long-distance footpaths, here’s some personal tips and advice which may prove useful.
+If you’re considering following one of my favourite long-distance footpaths, here are some personal tips and advice which may prove useful.

 How long is the Cumbria Way?